srimayeeagnih/LLM-Scholar-Verifier/README.md

 # LLM Scholar Verifier

-An automated academic claim verification system that decomposes LLM-generated answers into verifiable propositions, retrieves supporting evidence from live scientific literature (arXiv, Semantic Scholar), and scores each claim using a Bayesian evidence accumulation framework.
+Most open-source LLMs such as ChatGPT and Claude are known to miss to capture the dense and nuanced information claimed in academic literature.
+These models are known to have a training corpus largely based on the internet, which contains a lot more misinformation relative to peer-reviewed papers.
+As a result, scholars and students doing research risk harming the quality of their own literature review process while using these models with the intention of speeding up the search process.
+This automated academic claim verification system that decomposes LLM-generated answers into verifiable propositions, retrieves supporting evidence from live scientific literature (arXiv, Semantic Scholar), and scores each claim using a Bayesian evidence accumulation framework.
+Due to the limited evidence corpus, I have decided to frame this tool as a decision-support tool offering validity and confidence scores instead of binary 'true'/'false' claim detection.

 ---